resonableMemory/RedditInfinityOrganizer/readme.md

 4. Checks if every media file is valid and not an incomplete download file.
 If it's invalid, it will be deleted.
 5. Renames `file.extension (1)` to a properly formatted file name, for example, `file-RandomString.extension`.

+Additionally, for efficiency purposes, each folder also maintains a `checked_file.json` to keep track of validated files.
+If a file has been validated before, it won't be validated again to save time, especially when dealing with a large number of files.

 ## How to Use

 1. Ensure you have Python installed on your system (compatible version: Python 3.x).